hm-lang/core/proposals/README.md

 ```

 TODO: () or {} or [] are equivalent to Null, or a null object or empty args list.

+TODO: can we define the grammar in the terms below, but then create a finite state machine
+which reads in the grammar below, deduces the possible states, then reads tokens in and
+flips between states while reading through files?

 Note on terminology: